What is Lead Poisoning?

 What is lead?

 Lead is a soft and malleable heavy metal that is either extracted from natural ores or obtained by recycling and smelting scrap lead products.
 It is used in lead batteries, weights, and radiation shielding.
-Paints, ceramics, glass, and plastic may contain lead compounds, which act as pigments, stabilizers, and binders.
+Paints, ceramics, glass, and plastic can contain lead compounds, which act as pigments, stabilizers, and binders.
 Lead alloys (lead combined with other elements) are found in bullets, solder, and plumbing.

 What is lead poisoning?
 How much lead is toxic?

-Lead poisoning, also known as plumbism, occurs when the amount of lead in the body builds up to toxic levels.
+Lead poisoning, also known as plumbism, occurs when the amount of lead in the body builds up to toxic concentrations.
 Ingestion of a large amount (grams) of soluble lead (such as lead chloride and lead acetate) or lead objects (such as curtain or fishing weights) that are retained in the digestive tract can cause acute toxicity, but this is rare.
 Poisoning is most often caused by chronic exposure to lead over months or years.
 However, one can argue that any amount of lead in the body is potentially toxic.
-Young children are very susceptible to lead poisoning, and even relatively low levels of lead in the blood can affect a child’s cognitive function.
+Young children are very susceptible to lead poisoning, and even relatively low concentrations of lead in the blood can affect a child’s cognitive function.

 Causes of lead poisoning: How do you get lead poisoning?